perspector/Pihole-404/README.md

 And everything should work!

 ## Known Issues/Bugs
+&emsp; The script only works for http websites, not https (sadly).\
-&emsp; When using SSH to access the Raspberry Pi, the email checker program may be stopped when exitting SSH.
-If this happens, just log on to the Raspberry Pi through HDMI and a keyboard.
-Then go to the folder you cloned this repo in using `cd` type:
+&emsp; When using SSH to access the Raspberry Pi, the email checker program may be stopped when exitting SSH.\
+If this happens, just log on to the Raspberry Pi through HDMI and a keyboard.\
+Then go to the folder you cloned this repo in using `cd` Type:
 #### `watch -n 10 python3 EmailChecker.py &`
-This will start the program in the background.
+This will start the program in the background.\
-Any time you shutdown or restart, you also must run this command.
+Any time you shutdown or restart, you also must run this command.\
-If the Raspberry Pi updates, you may need to run the installer script again since the file /etc/lighttpd/lighttpd.conf is changed.
+If the Raspberry Pi updates, you may need to run the installer script again since the file /etc/lighttpd/lighttpd.conf is changed.\
 The installer script should fix this.\
-#### _Note: This script sets blocking mode to IP blocking.
-If you want to change this, just edit /etc/pihole/pihole-FTL.conf and set blocking mode to NULL ._
+#### _Note: The script will change settings in /etc/lighttpd/lighttpd.conf .\Upon updating your Pi, you will need to run the installer script again.
+Also, this script sets blocking mode to IP blocking.\If you want to change this, just edit /etc/pihole/pihole-FTL.conf and set blocking mode back to NULL.\This is explained in depth [here](https://docs.pi-hole.net/ftldns/blockingmode/)._

 ## Credits:
 * Everyone at [pi-hole](https://pi-hole.net) ([Github](https://github.com/pi-hole/pi-hole))